LogtalkDotOrg/logtalk3/tools/ports/NOTES.md

 The Logtalk predicate execution box model is an extended version of the original Byrd’s four port model.
-Besides the `call`, `exit`, `fail`, and `redo` ports, Logtalk also defines two unification ports, `fact` and `redo`, and an `exception` port.
-This tool counts the number of times each port is traversed during the execution of queries.
-It also distinguishes between deterministic exits and exits that leave choice-points (represented using `*exit` in the profiling result tables).
+Besides the `call`, `exit`, `fail`, and `redo` ports, Logtalk also defines two (post-)unification ports, `fact` and `rule`, and an `exception` port.
+This tool counts and reports the number of times each port is traversed during the execution of queries.
+It also distinguishes between deterministic exits (reported in the `exit` column in the profiling result tables) and exits that leave choice-points (reported in the `*exit` column).

 All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).